Main Content

 Prerequisites

-There are no prerequisites for this course, but in order to move on to the Accounting Foundations concentration, you must earn a B in this course.
+There are no prerequisites for this course, but to move on to the Accounting Foundations concentration, you must earn a B in this course.

 Course Objectives